microsoft/aitour-get-started-with-fabric/lab/tutorial-2-get-real-time-events.md

 5. Select **Save**.
 6. From the menu ribbon select **Publish**.

 The event stream is now set up to transform events and send them to a KQL database.
+The insights are not yet available to create alerts, you will do this in a later step so you can monitor the number of bikes in real-time.
+For now, you can move on to the next step to query the data in the KQL database.

 ## Next step